WillSewell/gc-latency-experiment/README.md

 # How to run

 Because each benchmark requires a language-specific toolchain to build/run, we have included Dockerfiles to make this environment consistent.
 With docker downloaded, a benchmark can be run with

 ```
-docker build -t gc-racket racket
-docker run gc-racket
+make racket/results.txt
 ```

 replacing `racket` with whatever language you are interested in.